 The National Air and Space Museum’s Steven F. Udvar-Hazy Center is located in Chantilly, Va., near Washington Dulles International Airport.
 The museum building on the National Mall in Washington, D.C., is located at Sixth Street and Independence Avenue S.W.
 Both facilities are open daily from 10 a.m. until 5:30 p.m. (closed Dec.
-25), with extended hours during peak visitation times.
+25).
 Admission is free, but there is a $15 fee for parking before 4 p.m. at the Udvar-Hazy Center.

 # # #